imagej/imagej.github.io/_pages/update-sites/setup.md

 By far the easiest method to provide your macros, scripts and plugins to other users, letting them keep up-to-date in the most convenient manner, is to set up your *personal update site*.

 A *personal update site* is hosted on https://sites.imagej.net/&lt;update-site-name&gt;.
-Uploading to a personal update site requires upload credentials (see below).
+In the past, each update site corresponded directly to ImageJ Wiki user accounts - but now, a particular user can have upload access to many sites, and a particular update site can have many authorized users.

 {% include notice icon="info" content='There are some minimal *Terms of Service* for personal update sites.
 See the [Personal Update Site Terms of Service](/update-sites/tos) for details.' %}

 First of all, please use [this thread on the imagej.sc forum](https://forum.image.sc/t/requests-for-creating-imagej-update-sites/40051/) to request a new upload account and/or new update site.
-You can also request the addition or removal of uploader permissions to a particular site, or request a password reset.
+You can also request the addition or removal of uploader permissions of a given user to a particular site, or request a password reset for your upload account.

 If you need to create a new upload account as part of this process, your password will be PM'd to you by a forum admin.